-In September 2018, Mill Bay Elementary will be re-opening as a district program focused on nature.
+In September 2018, Mill Bay Elementary re-opened as a district program focused on nature.

 For thousands of years, the beautiful and varied land in the Cowichan Valley has been the “classroom” for learners of all ages.
-The new nature-based school at Mill Bay Elementary opening in September 2018 will build on this rich history, providing children with frequent outdoor experiences through all subject areas that allow them to play, explore, and experience first-hand the natural world.
+The new nature-based school at Mill Bay Elementary opened in September 2018 and builds on this rich history, providing children with frequent outdoor experiences through all subject areas that allow them to play, explore, and experience first-hand the natural world.

 Nature-based learning allows children to be naturally curious, and stimulates their sense of wonder and discovery.
 As we see in other popular nature-based programs, children will:

 - benefit from the calming and inspiring effects of being in nature;

 - learn more about their strengths, interests, and challenges; and